JohnLCaron/rlauxe/README.md

 This step depends whether you have Card Style Data (CSD, see MoreStyle, p.2), which tells us which ballots have which contests.

-For CLCA audits, the generated Cast Vote Records (CVR) comprise the CSD, as long as the CVR records when a contest recieves no votes.
+For CLCA audits, the generated Cast Vote Records (CVR) comprise the CSD, as long as the CVR has the information which contests are on it, even when a contest recieves no votes.
 For Polling audits, the BallotManifest (may) contain BallotStyles which comprise the CSD.

 If we have CSD, then Consistent Sampling is used to select the ballots to sample, otherwise Uniform Sampling is used.

 Note that each round does its own sampling without regard to the previous round's results.
 However, since the seed remains the same, the ballot ordering is the same.
-We choose the lowest ordered ballots first, so previously audited MVRS are always used again in subsequent rounds.
+We choose the lowest ordered ballots first, so previously audited MVRS are always used again in subsequent rounds for contests that continue to the next round.
+At each round we record both the total number of MVRs, and the number of "new samples" needed for that round.

 ### Consistent Sampling with Card Style Data

-* For each contest, estimate the number of samples needed (contest.estSamples).
+At the start of the audit:
 * For each ballot/cvr, assign a large psuedo-random number, using a high-quality PRNG.
 * Sort the ballots/cvrs by that number

+For each round:
+* For each contest, estimate the number of samples needed (contest.estSamples).
 * Select the first ballots/cvrs that use any contest that needs more samples, until all contests have at least contest.estSampleSize in the sample of selected ballots.

 ### Uniform Sampling without Card Style Data

-* For each contest, estimate the number of samples needed (contest.estSamples).
+At the start of the audit:
 * For each ballot/cvr, assign a large psuedo-random number, using a high-quality PRNG.
 * Sort the ballots/cvrs by that number
 * Let Nb be the total number of ballots that may contain a contest, and Nc the maximum number of cards for a contest C.
   Then we assume that the probability of a ballot containing contest C is Nc / Nb.

+For each round:
+* For each contest, estimate the number of samples needed (contest.estSamples).
 * Over all contests, compute contest.estSamples * ( Nb / Nc) and set audit.estSamples to the maximum.
 * Take the first audit.estSamples of the sorted ballots.